jebstern/jesper.skand-gmail.com/README.md

-# Tic tac toe by Flutter
+# Tic tac toe (Flutter)

-A classic game done quickly with Flutter.
+A classic game which I did quickly with Flutter.
+Needs UI polishing and some misc improvements.